 - Increase the number of 2+2 articulation agreements: The college increased the number of transfer agreements with other institutions.
-Articulation agreements are established with Franklin University, and Southern New Hampshire University - Explore feasibility of offering the AST program as a web-based program: In spring of 2022, the AST program was approved by the HLC as a web-based program - Promote industry certification: Students are regularly advised to become Microsoft Office Specialist certified - Apply Quality Matters (QM) standards to online and hybrid courses: Several courses were reviewed based on Quality Matters standards.
-A template was created based on QM standards and used in most of the AST courses being offered online - Utilize technology to better assess course and program outcomes: Blackboard was used for all AST courses.
-The assignments, projects, and exams were linked to the course outcomes, and assessment reports incorporated, assessed and analyzed Blackboard generated reports. - Facilitate the transfer of graduates to four-year institutions: Several graduates of the program received advising from the college to transfer to four-year institutions
+Articulation agreements were established with Franklin University, Southern New Hampshire University and Western Governors University - Explore feasibility of offering the Accounting program as a web-based program: In spring 2022, the HLC approved the college's request to offer the AST as a web-based program - Promote industry certification: Students are regularly advised to become Microsoft Office Specialist certified - Add more quantitative courses to the list of restricted electives: The Business Algebra course was developed and added to the restricted electives listing - Apply Quality Matters (QM) standards to online and hybrid courses: Several courses were reviewed based on Quality Matters standards.
+A template was created based on QM standards and used in some of the AST courses that were offered online - Utilize technology to better assess course and program outcomes: Blackboard was used for all AST courses.
+The assignments, projects, and exams were linked to the course outcomes, and assessment reports incorporated, assessed and analyzed Blackboard generated reports. - Facilitate the transfer of graduates to four-year institutions: Several graduates of the program received help and advising from the college to transfer to four-year institutions